First Class Vs. Business Class: What’s The Difference, Actually?

 However, the innovation when it comes to first class hard products is on a different level.
 For example, take a look at Emirates’ new 777 first class, which features fully enclosed suites with individual temperature and lighting controls.
 You’ll almost forget you’re on an airplane.

-Emirates’ new first class is my favorite
+Emirates’ new first class is among my favorites

 The amenities